amkozlov/raxml-ng/README.md

     ./raxml-ng --adaptive --msa testDNA.fa --model GTR+G

+  WARNING!
+The **adaptive** version has been thoroughly tested only on sequential mode.
+  Parallel execution is not guaranteed to work.
+  Parallelization and Checkpointing are currently under development.

 ## License and citation

 The code is currently licensed under the GNU Affero General Public License version 3.